hassan-anees/hassananees/src/content/posts/automation-anthology-exchange-mobile-device-management-via-azure-automation-accounts.md

 ![Creating an Automation account within Azure](../../assets/technology/automation-account-exchange/creating-automation-account-workshop.png)

-Now that we have created the Automation account we can finish setting up the managed identity piece by granting it the necessary permissions and Entra roles.
+Now that we have created the Automation account we can finish setting up the managed identity piece by granting it the necessary permissions.

 ### Granting Permissions to the Managed Identity

-We are doing two things here.
+We need to assign both permissions and an Entra role to the managed identity.
+Remember, a **permission** is granular, usually a single action whereas a **role** is a collection of permissions.
+At a high-level, the managed identity will be able to do the following:

-1. Giving the ability to reach out to Exchange Online
+1. Reach out to Exchange Online (managed identity is assigned a **permission**)

-2. Perform tasks within Exchange Online (limited to what the assigned role can do).
+2. Perform tasks within Exchange Online (managed identity is assigned an Entra **role**)

+We'll start with the first part of assigning the managed identity the permission needed to reach out to Exchange Online.

+1. Elevate to the Privileged Role Administrator role with [PIM](https://hassananees.com/posts/simplifying-access-control-with-privileged-identity-management-pim-in-entra-id/) _(if applicable, otherwise skip)_

+2. Navigate to Automation account [portal.azure.com](http://portal.azure.com) >. **Automation accounts >** Search click for **Automation-Account-Workshop**

 What we are doing in this section is granting the necessary permissions and roles for our Automation account to reach out to Exchange Online and perform any tasks we There are two parts to this section.